Indications for use (instruction): Blissel

 As maintenance treatment.
 One dose of vaginal gel twice a week is recommended.
 A doctor should assess the need for continuation of treatment after 12 weeks.

-For the initial and continued treatment of postmenopausal symptoms, the lowest effective dose should be used for the shortest possible duration (see “Precautions for use”).
+For the initial and continued treatment of postmenopausal symptoms, the lowest effective dose should be used for the shortest possible duration (see the full Instructions for medical use of Blissel).

-It is not recommended to use progestogen-containing medicinal products together with vaginal medicinal products containing estrogen, in which systemic estrogen exposure remains within the normal postmenopausal range (see “Precautions for Use”).
+It is not recommended to use progestogen-containing medicinal products together with vaginal medicinal products containing estrogen, in which systemic estrogen exposure remains within the normal postmenopausal range (see the full Instructions for medical use of Blissel).

 If you miss a dose, it should be administered as soon as you remember, if no more than 12 hours have passed since the scheduled dose.
 If more than 12 hours have passed, the missed dose should not be administered, and treatment should be continued as usual.